 I find it interesting that so few people make the connection between our nuclear arsenal and the fictional Death Star used by Emperor Palpatine.

 We insist on trying to rule foreigners by fear when it would be so much easier and effective to simply befriend them and let change happen gradually.
 We did that with the people of China and, for a time, with the people of the Soviet Union.
-If they hate their government so much, let them demonstrate that to international satisfaction and we can help them through the United Nations or some worldwide and unaligned nonmilitary organization or just let them deal with it themselves.
+If they hate their government so much, let them demonstrate that and we can help them through the United Nations or some worldwide and unaligned nonmilitary organization or just let them deal with it themselves.

 We were patient and nonviolent with the students of Iran when they invaded our embassy and took 52 people hostage.
 It took 444 days, but all hostages were returned safe and sane on the day Jimmy Carter left office after his peaceful and effective policies were rejected by the American electorate.